mn-mde-edfi/MDE-EdFi-Documentation/README.md

 # MDE-EdFi-Documentation

-_NOTE: As of April 11, 2022, this "master" branch of our documentation is focusing on the 2022-2023 school year._ Additional branches may be built and then merged for specific **releases** of the 2022-2023 school year.
+_NOTE: As of August 3, 2022, this documentation is focusing on the changes implemented for the 2022-2023 school year._ Several new elements have been delayed for future years, but documentation remains in this repository, marked as **"Postponed until after school year 2022-23"**.

 This repository contains documentation for Minnesota's implementation of the [Ed-Fi alliance standard](https://www.ed-fi.org/).
 The Minnesota Department of Education (MDE) is implementing Ed-Fi to help improve the collection of required educational data from Minnesota school districts.
 Learn more [at MDE's Ed-Fi web page](https://education.mn.gov/MDE/dse/datasub/edfi/) and at the following links:
 - [Ed-Fi Technical Documentation](https://techdocs.ed-fi.org/)